NGangaMahesh/skycast/README.md

 3. **WeatherForecast Component**: This component displays the weather forecast for the upcoming days.
 It uses a grid layout to show multiple forecasts and provides detailed weather information for each day.

 4. **Dark Mode Toggle**: A simple toggle switch to switch between light and dark modes.
 This improves the visual experience, especially in low-light environments.

+   To add deployment information to your README file, you can provide details about where your project is deployed and how others can access it.
+Here’s a basic template to include deployment information:

+### Deployment

+The project is deployed and can be accessed [here](https://skycast-git-main-ganga-maheshs-projects.vercel.app/).

+### How to Access

+To access the deployed project:

+1. Simply click on the following link: [SkyCast Deployment](https://skycast-git-main-ganga-maheshs-projects.vercel.app/).
+2. Ensure you have a stable internet connection.
+3. Enjoy using the application!

+### Additional Information

+- **Deployment Platform**: Vercel
+- **Deployment Status**: Live